Chain Reaction

 r = .81

-What this means: your brain's best moves aren't refinements of what you already know, they're jumps to territory you barely recognize.
+your brain's best moves aren't refinements of what you already know, they're jumps to territory you barely recognize.

-2
+Step 2

-20Musers, 2B ties
+20M users, 2B ties

 LinkedIn tested which connections actually helped people get new jobs.
 The surprising winners were distant acquaintances, not close friends, the same 'far-apart' principle that drives creative thinking.

-3
+Step 3

 Researchers tracked what actually drives people to innovate.
 One habit alone, the practice of connecting ideas from different fields, accounted for one in five points of difference between high and low innovators.

-What this means: associating across domains isn't a personality trait you either have or don't, it's a documented, trainable behaviour that explains a fifth of who innovates and who doesn't.
+associating across domains isn't a personality trait you either have or don't, it's a documented, trainable behaviour that explains a fifth of who innovates and who doesn't.

-4
+Step 4

 Stack the habit of connecting distant ideas with mental resilience and confidence, and you can predict more than half of who will actually behave innovatively, in a real organisation, with real stakes.

-52%of innovative behaviour variance explained
+52% of innovative behaviour variance explained

 Takeaway